-The BMJ is applicable to the N.V. and B.V. (article 1 BMJ) and partially applicable to banks (article 16 BMJ), insurance companies (article 16a BMJ) and investment companies (article 16b BMJ).
-The BMJ is not applicable to micro companies (article 1-3 BMJ) and companies which apply IFRS as endorsed by the EU (article 362-9 NCC) in their consolidated financial statements.
-However, for companies applying 'combination 3' (refer to Chapter 2, paragraph 2.5 above), the BMJ is applicable to the company-only financial statements.
+The BMJ is applicable to the N.V. and B.V. (article 1 BMJ) and partially applicable to banks (article 16 BMJ), insurance companies (article 16a BMJ) and investment entities (article 16b BMJ).
+The BMJ is not applicable to micro entities (article 1-3 BMJ) and entities which apply IFRS as endorsed by the EU (article 362-9 NCC) in their consolidated financial statements.
+However, for entities applying 'combination 3' (refer to paragraph 2.5 'IFRS-EU') above), the BMJ is applicable to the separate financial statements.